-And as the momentum suggests, interest and attention to this marketing discipline is not going to ebb any time soon.
+As the momentum suggests, interest and attention to this marketing discipline are not going to ebb any time soon.
 The universal goal for all of this interest and activity is to be invited into people’s search, sharing and discussion stream online.

 If it’s not abundantly clear, people are dismissing the interruptive and annoying online ads that so many brands still rely on to reach customers and prospects.

-So how do you get invited into the conversation?
+So, how do you get invited into the conversation with prospects?

 What’s more, as inbound authority HubSpot reports, the more frequently you publish, the better inbound lead performance you can expect.
 For example, websites that publish 15x or more a month on average see a 5X increase in the number of inbound leads they receive.